tsunamishadow/bonusheroes/battlepass.md

 Current Mutations are

-- Stationary Damage Reduction
+- Friendly Fire
--- When Standing Still, hero damage reduction increases by 50%.
+-- All Spells and abilities also target and affect teammates.
 - Fast Spells
--- Mana Regen is increased by 100% and Cooldown Reduction is +50% to all heroes
+-- Mana Regen is increased by 100% and Cooldown Reduction is +50% to all heroes.
-- Random Lane Creeps
+- Death Gold Drop
--- Lane creeps will randomly be replaced with any neutral (includes Ancients but excludes skeletons).
-Siege Creeps will never be replaced.
+-- Whenever a hero dies they drop a bag of unlreliable gold.
+This bag is in proportion to the hero's Net Worth.

 # Chat Wheel Sounds